What is resource management?

 Get all insights in one place

-To get an overview of what’s happening on your project or on your entire account, you can use Dashboards!
+To get an overview of what’s happening on your project or on your entire account, you can add additional widgets to your view or use a Dashboard!
 This is great to see how your team is performing, and to manage and plan your resources better.